Reboot Your Wardrobe with Closet Organization

 2. Create a goal

 Having a goal before you begin your closet organization project will give you a sense of direction as you tackle this project.
 In addition, it can help you feel accomplished even if you don’t reach your ideal closet.
-It’s the first step towards that ideal, and that alone is worth celebrating.
+It’s the first step towards that goal, and that alone is worth celebrating.